 The Windjammer has lots of seating and even more food variety than anywhere else on the ship.
-You will find burgers, soups, sandwiches, ethnic dishes, salads, pastas and much more every day.
+You will find burgers, soups, sandwiches, ethnic dishes, salads, pastas, desserts, and much more every day.
 Guests will find the greatest variety of food at the Windjammer compared to any other dining location on the ship, complimentary or paid.

-Unlike the main dining room, the dress code for the Windjammer is casual.
+Unlike the Main Dining Room, the dress code for the Windjammer is casual.

 Quick service restaurants